ChaotingChang/Project--Please-archive-the-emails-for-me/README.md

 <a name="workflow"></a>

-## Workflow
-Outline the workflow you used in your project.
-What were the steps?
-How will you test the success of our analysis or algorithm?

-<a name="organization"></a>

-## Organization
-How did you organize yourself?
-Did you use any tools?

-<a name="links"></a>

 ## Links
 Include the links to your repository, slides and trello.
 Feel free to include any other links associated to your project.